What is an ECU?

 Increasing Vehicle Complexity

 Modern vehicles are highly dependent upon ECUs and the in-vehicle networks that connect them.
 This dependence is increasing as technology advances.
 The cost and execution speed of the microprocessors, and the improvements in sensor abilities allows additional functions to be added to a car.
 These functions include advance driver assistance systems (ADAS) and linking to smartphone applications (apps).
 The digital networks connecting the ECUs need to handle faster data rates.
 This means the CAN bus is not the only network used in a car.
-Other networks include FlexRay, Media Oriented System Transport (MOST) and automotive Ethernet.
+Other networks can include FlexRay, Media Oriented System Transport (MOST) and automotive Ethernet.

 An ECU is a machine, it may not have any mechanical parts but it is still built of electronic components through which electrical signals flow.
 All components have a lifespan and can contain manufacturing or installation faults.
-Thus ECUs can and do fail or develop faults.
+Therefore ECUs can, and do, fail or develop faults.
 As do the sensors that connect to them.
 Many ECUs contain diagnostics software to detect vehicle or sensor faults.
 ECU self-diagnostic abilities are also present.
 The software in the ECU will check itself for faults.
 When a car or ECU fault is detected a warning light will be displayed on the car's dashboard or dials.

 Picture derived from a Public Domain Wikimedia Commons image by .kkursor

 The fault warning light is known as a Malfunction Indicator Light, or simply a MIL light.
 Sometimes the MIL light will be intermittent, sometimes on, sometimes off.
-An intermittent light can be due to lose or dirty connectors or sensors, worn insulation on wiring, or some other problem developing.
+An intermittent light can be due to loose or dirty connectors or sensors, worn insulation on wiring, or some other problem developing.
 A MIL light will require booking the car into a service centre so that the problem can be diagnosed.
-Since a car is highly computerised it will need a computer to help find the problem.
+Since a car is highly computerised, it will need a computer to help find the problem.